-Dr. Nicklaus A. Giacobe is an Assistant Teaching Professor and Director of Undergraduate Programs in the College of Information Sciences and Technology (IST) at The Pennsylvania State University.
+Dr. Nicklaus A. Giacobe is an Associate Teaching Professor and Director of Undergraduate Programs in the College of Information Sciences and Technology (IST) at The Pennsylvania State University.
 He has earned a B.S. and Ph.D. in Information Sciences and Technology from The Pennsylvania State University.
 He conducts research related to situation awareness in the cyber-security domain, and focuses on measuring human cognition of cyber-security analysts.
 He develops frameworks for the fusion of cyber-security raw data using advanced multi-sensor data fusion techniques.
 He has developed visualization techniques for representing cyber-security data to analysts with the goal of improving analyst situation awareness.
 During his work, he has identified a need for methods to measure situation awareness in this domain and has transitioned some general-purpose situation awareness measurement techniques from the cognitive science field and applied them in the cyber domain.

 Dr. Giacobe generally teaches the following courses, as needed by the College:

 He has developed online course content to reach learning objectives in both the World Campus and the residential classroom using virtual lab technologies.
 He has focused on the development of content to be delivered to online students, whose technology and resources are diverse and limited.
 Nick serves as the Course Committee Chairman for IST 220, CYBER 100, CYBER 342W and CYBER 440.